LSSTDESC/desc-continuous-integration/docs/desc/ci/github_actions.rst

 the ``ci-with-pytest`` job within this container.

-The naming convention for CI-based LSST-DESC container images includes both the operating system version and Python version, and have a ``:ci-dev`` tag which is necessary to include.
+The naming convention for CI-based LSST-DESC container images includes both the operating system version and Python version, and has a ``:ci-dev`` tag which is necessary to include.

 Our matrix in the case of this example